How to Create Angular Reusable Components

 <app-data-list></app-data-list>

-Save the changes and you'll be able to see the data list.
+Save the changes, and you'll be able to see the data list.

-From the official docs,
+From the official documents:

 A common pattern in Angular is sharing data between a parent component and one or more child components.
 You can implement this pattern by using the @[Input]() and @[Output]() directives.